LulinZhang/MicMacTiePHistoP/README.md

 else:
   print('tie-point number is 0')

-"""You can see that the tie-points are good, which indicates the current rotation hypothesis is the good one.
+You can see that the tie-points are good, which indicates the current rotation hypothesis is the good one.

 In conclusion, the rotation hypothesis 4 is obviously with the largest RANSAC inliers and hence should be kept.